momona06/hw-1-year/README.md

-# some of my homework temporarily
+# Some of my homework temporarily